 $ iptables -A INPUT -p tcp --dport <PORT_NUMBER> -j ACCEPT

-Where <PORT_NUMBER> is the port number you wish to forward to the virtual machine.
-Add as many rules as you wish.
-If you wanted to close a port instead of open one, you can replace the keyword ACCEPT at the end of the command with DROP.
+you wish.
+If you wanted to close a port instead of open one, you can replace the keyword ACCEPT

 While we told iptables what new port forwarding rules we want to use, we haven’t yet saved these rules to file.
 We can do this by running: